lila-97/Solar-panels-data-analysis-/README.txt

 Instructions for the user:

-Unzip the folder "Tremolada_project4" to a directory of your choice.
+Unzip the folder "Solar-panels-data-snalysis-" to a directory of your choice.
 The folder contains:
 - this txt file
 - A Jupiter notebook file